-This research study consistent with the results carried out by Guo, Shiao, Chuang, (2003), involving 550 medical students and residents during the 1989-1990 training year likewise reported a high prevalence of needle stick injuries (71%), and a higher frequency of injury (by a factor of 6) among surgical residents than among medical residents.
-In these two studies, rates of reporting needle stick injuries ranged from 9 to 19%, and a more recent survey of all types of providers from an Iowa medical organization found that 34% had reported their exposure to an employee health service.
-On the other hand, the study carried by Regina (2002), showed that only 49% of surgical residents report extends previous observations such injuries underreporting may result in a substantial underestimation of the magnitude of the problem.
+A further study reported by Guo, Shiao, Chuang, (2003), involving 550 medical students and residents during the 1989-1990 training year likewise reported a high prevalence of needle stick injuries (71%), and a higher frequency of injury (by a factor of 6) among surgical residents than among medical residents.
+In these two studies, rates of reporting needle stick injuries ranged from 9 to 19%, and a more recent survey off all types of providers from an Iowa medical organization found that 34% had reported their exposure to an employee health service.
+On the other hand, the study carried by Regina (2002), showed that only 49% off surgical residents report such injuries extends previous observations that underreporting may result in a substantial underestimation of the magnitude of the problem.